-- Security and Accessibility – All the actions on Airflow clusters go through existing roles, users, and groups based security currently in production on QDS.
-This eliminates the need to implement other/custom ACL or security mechanism to authorize access to your Airflow clusters and workflows.
+- Security and Accessibility – All the actions on Airflow clusters go through existing roles, users, and groups based on security currently in production on QDS.
+This eliminates the need to implement other/custom ACL or security mechanisms to authorize access to your Airflow clusters and workflows.

 For technical details on setup, configuration, deploying, and using Airflow as a service on QDS, please refer to our documentation.

-We would like to thank Airflow Open Source community for building a fantastic platform and giving us the opportunity to be a part of their great growth story.
+We would like to thank the Airflow Open Source community for building a fantastic platform and giving us the opportunity to be a part of their great growth story.
 We are also committed to provide contributions back to the community and keep improving the Airflow as a service for our customers.